Jacqui Smith returns to government as education minister

 A graduate of Hertford College, Oxford, Ms Smith went on to study a postgraduate certificate in education from what was then the Worcester College of Higher Education, now the University of Worcester.

-Ms Smith stepped down from as home secretary in 2009 after becoming embroiled in the MP expenses scandal when she claimed for a telecoms bill that included two pornographic films which she said had been watched by her husband.
+Ms Smith stepped down as home secretary in 2009 after becoming embroiled in the MP expenses scandal when she claimed for a telecoms bill that included two pornographic films that she said had been watched by her husband.

 Diana Beech, the chief executive of London Higher, which represents universities in the capital, said her appointment meant universities “finally have an experienced and ‘big hitting’ minister responsible for their future, raising hopes that she will make decisions and take action swiftly”.